 Our current work expands on these findings, working with populations in South America and using new inbred strains of mice from extreme climates to connect adaptive traits to specific genes.
 This research will help us understand how species adapt to their environment.
 Many of the genes and traits that have been implicated in mice as contributing to environmental adaptation, are related to traits of interest in humans, like obesity and diabetes.
-We are especially interested in reproductive traits and the impact of diet on morphology and gene expression.
-This work is done in collaboration with Michael Nachman at the University of California, Berkeley.
+We are especially interested in reproductive traits and the impact of diet on morphology and patterns of gene expression.
+Portions of this work are done in collaboration with Michael Nachman at the University of California, Berkeley.

 Understanding the outcome of interacting evolutionary forces, like selection and drift, is a fundamental goal of population genetics.
 While it may seem like all mice have infinite population sizes, the three main subspecies have very different demographic histories.
 As a result, their effective populations sizes are quite different (although definitely still large than the effective population size of humans!).
 While estimates of effective population size (Ne) are large for M. m. castaneus (200,000-733,000), estimates are much smaller for M. m. domesticus (58,000-200,000) and M. m. musculus (25,000-120,000).
 One prediction of population genetics theory is that selection should be more effective in populations with larger effective population sizes.
 However, other factors are also important and empirical data are needed to test such predictions.
 Using SNPs genotyped across ~30 wild caught individuals of three subspecies of house mice and the McDonald-Kreitman framework, I found the most evidence of positive selection in the species with the largest effective population size (Phifer-Rixey et al. 2012).
 This area of research has a long history and increasingly powerful datasets and refined methods continue to fuel this research.